dottxado/email-fields-for-woocommerce/README.md

 Add or modify the Reply-to and Bcc addresses on WooCommerce emails.

+## Use it

+Install it directly from the [WordPress plugin repository](https://it.wordpress.org/plugins/email-fields-for-woocommerce/).

 ## Description

 This plugin can be used to globally modify the Reply-to and/or Bcc addresses used by WooCommerce for all its emails.